WalletWasabi/WabiSabi/README.md

 **Acknowledgement.** We thank the numerous contributors to this scheme.
 We will update the full list of contributors after the paper passes the work in progress status.
 **Status.** Work in progress.

-# Yohohoho: Trustless and Arbitrary CoinJoins
+# WabiSabi: Trustless and Arbitrary CoinJoins

 **Abstract.** Generalization of [Chaumian CoinJoins](https://github.com/nopara73/ZeroLink/).
-Yohohoho enables the construction of trustless coinjoins with arbitrary input and output values.
+WabiSabi enables the construction of trustless coinjoins with arbitrary input and output values.

 ## Introduction